dmikushin/svg-to-lottie-converter/README.md

   * Note: When building the AWS server the t3.micro suggested in this guide is not sufficient to run the process to serve the site, we used the t3.large (with 8GB memory), you can find other types here: https://www.amazonaws.cn/en/ec2/instance-types/
   * Note: When specifying the "Task Memory" during creation of a new "Task Definition", the 128MB suggested in this guide is not sufficient to run the process to serve the site, we used 2GB
   * Note: When specifying the "Port" during creation of the new "Task Definition", make sure to use "0" for the "Host Port" (to allow for dynamic port mapping) and "3000" (the port we expose the Node API on) for the "Container Port"
-  • Note: Check the box to enable "Auto logging" when creating the task definition so that it's easy to view logs on task containers using AWS CloudWatch
+  * Note: Check the box to enable "Auto logging" when creating the task definition so that it's easy to view logs on task containers using AWS CloudWatch
+  * Note: Enable SSH in case you need to view logs which are not exposed via CloudWatch (such as NPM logs or Node logs)
   * Note: Do not "Run Task" after creating a task definition as it suggests in this guide, the task will get ran dynamically by the ECS service that we create
 * Create a new Load Balancer with a new Target Group
   * Use instructions here: https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-application-load-balancer.html